5 min. read

 - Webinars.
-They have become popular with the Covid epidemic. now there is a plenty of various educational webinars where less experienced eye care specialists can obtain useful knowledge.
+They have become popular with the Covid epidemic. now there are plenty of various educational webinars where less experienced eye care specialists can obtain useful knowledge.

 - Mobile apps are a new educational tool that is gaining popularity among eye care specialists.

-Due to the fact that OCT interpretation education requires a lot of resources from eye care specialists, ophthalmologists and optometrists may lack experience they need so much to feel 100% confident with OCT eye examination.
+Because OCT interpretation education requires a lot of resources from eye care specialists, ophthalmologists and optometrists may lack the experience that they need so much to feel 100% confident with OCT eye examination.